Zbigniew (duke of Poland): Struggle for supremacy (1102–1106)

 The division of the country between Zbigniew and Bolesław III gave both princes full control over their respective districts.
 From the lands of Władysław I, Zbigniew received Masovia (with Płock) and Bolesław III received Sandomierz.
 However, disputes began between both rulers over seniority.
-Zbigniew considered himself the senior ruler, and believed this reflected the general view.
+Zbigniew considered himself the senior ruler and believed this reflected the general view.

 The provinces of Zbigniew and Bolesław III operated as separate states with their own internal and foreign policies, leading to discord between the two rulers.
-In their districts the brothers allied with the local nobility.
+In their districts, the brothers allied with the local nobility.
 Each of them sought foreign allies.
 Pomerania became a contentious issue between them, because Bolesław III made military incursions in order to expand there.
 Zbigniew, on the other hand, wanted to maintain good economic and political relations with Pomerania.
 In one of Bolesław's first organized expeditions to Pomerania, Zbigniew managed to persuade the knighthood not to participate, which enraged the junior ruler.
 However, this situation didn't last, because in the next few months the knights were again in favor of Bolesław's expeditions and accompanied him several times to the West (including Prussia).
 In autumn of 1102 Wrymouth organized an expedition, during which his Drużyna (army) captured Białogard.

-The Pomeranians retaliated by attacking Zbigniew, who at that point allied with Bohemia in order to pressure Bolesław III to make piece.
+The Pomeranians retaliated by attacking Zbigniew, who at that point allied with Bohemia in order to pressure Bolesław III to make peace.
 Instead, the junior prince made alliances with Hungary and Kievan Rus', the latter sealed by his marriage to Zbyslava, daughter of Grand Prince Sviatopolk II of Kiev in 1103.
 Zbigniew declined to attend the wedding, seeing in this union a direct threat against him.
 Zbigniew bribed Borivoj II of Bohemia to invade Bolesław III's lands.
 Bolesław III reacted by ravaging and looting the Pomeranian border regions and Moravia; after this, in exchange for a huge payment, Borivoj II ended his alliance with Zbigniew.
-The incursions in 1103—unsuccessful battle for Kołobrzeg—and during 1104–1105 effectively destroyed Zbigniew's peaceful relationship with Pomerania.
+The incursions in 1103 — unsuccessful battle for Kołobrzeg — and during 1104–1105 effectively destroyed Zbigniew's peaceful relationship with Pomerania.

 In 1105, Zbigniew and Bolesław III agreed to compromise in matters of foreign policy.
 However, with respect to Pomerania, the agreement (called the Tyniec Accord) failed.
 The following year, Zbigniew refused to help his brother in his fight against the Pomeranians.
 In retaliation, and with the help of his Kievan and Hungarian allies, Bolesław III attacked Zbigniew’s lands, triggering a civil war over the overlordship.
 The combined army took Kalisz, Gniezno, Spycimierz and Leczyca without difficulty.
 Bolesław III also captured Archbishop Martin I of Gniezno, Zbigniew's primary ally.
 In Łęczyca, through the mediation of the Bishop of Kraków, Baldwin, Zbigniew capitulated.
 Bolesław III became the 'High Duke of all Poland', and gained from Zbigniew the regions of Greater Poland, Kuyavia, Łęczyca and Sieradz Land.
 Zbigniew retained Masovia as a fiefdom.